 Happier or sadder?

 About the same – “contented” would probably be the word I’d use.
-It might sound trite but every night before I go to bed I’m grateful for our house and every morning I’m grateful for where we live.
-We might be earning substantially less money than when we were in Sydney but I love our life so much more.
+It might sound trite but every night before I go to bed, I’m grateful for our house and every morning I’m grateful for where we live.

 Thinner or fatter?